Home » Best Forex Brokers in December 2024 » Best Forex Brokers in Hungary for 2024

 Hungary’s financial sector is regulated by the National Bank of Hungary (MNB), which has been in operation since 1924.
 In general, forex brokers that target a Hungarian audience can be licensed by the Hungarian National Bank, the Cyprus Securities and Exchange Commission (CySEC), or other regulators in the European Union or the European Economic Area.

 Seeing as Hungarian regulators evaluate the performance of brokers based on the Markets In Financial Instruments Directive II (MiFID II) given its status as a member of the European Union, the rules that brokers need to follow in Hungary are quite similar to those that can be found across Europe.
+Said rules include lower caps on retail leverage, the availability of negative balance protection, obligatory client funds segregation, and participation in investor compensation schemes.
+The MNB is tasked with maintaining price stability of the local currency (the forint), protecting consumers from bad players, and supervising authorized market participants.

 How can I verify that a Hungary-friendly forex broker is licensed?

 As for what licenses in particular to be on the lookout for, authorization by the National Bank of Hungary will always be a welcome sight.
 The MNB keeps a register of all market participants authorized to provide their services in Hungary.
 Residents can search broking companies by brand name, identifier number, registration number, or ISIN code.
 Another suitable license can be that of the Cyprus Securities and Exchange Commission.
 In general, any broker licensed by a jurisdiction in Europe is pretty much guaranteed to be trustworthy.
+All EU and EEA-licensed brokers catering to traders from Hungary are available in the ESMA database where you can filter regulated entities by home and host country.

 Are my funds safe with forex brokers in Hungary?